Service catalog

 - Identify your most popular service catalog items.

-- Identify service catalog items that might need to be retired.
+- Identify service catalog items that need to be retired.

 Navigation